LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/ai-annotator.md

 The brand’s goal would then be to quickly find the consumer intent that has not been identified, and add it to the bot training model as a training phrase.
 By doing so, the bot will be able to identify the intents behind similar consumer messages in the future, and prevent the conversation from being escalated to a live agent.

-Intent Annotations achieve this by providing users who view conversations with the ability to annotate the correct intent.
+AI Annotator achieves this by providing users who view conversations with the ability to annotate the correct intent.
 Once the annotation is submitted, the consumer phrase along with the suggested domain and intent will be presented in the “AI Tasks” tab.
 A user with permissions to view the tab and edit the intent model can add the consumer message into the correct intent.

 ![](img/ai-annotator-12.gif)